Revature-Tech-Support/TechSupport-Gateway/README.md

 ### Admin
 - As an Admin
 - I want a gateway service
-- So that I can connect all frontend features with all backend end features for the User and Tech Support
+- So that I can connect all frontend features with all backend features for the User and Tech Support

 ## Technology: